-* Democrats have praised Romney's Massachusetts law (Adds Wall Street Journal editorial, Santorum)
+* Democrats have praised Romney’s Massachusetts law

 By Nick Carey

-ANN ARBOR, Mich., May 12 (Reuters) - Republican Mitt Romney on Thursday played down the healthcare reforms he crafted as Massachusetts governor as he sought the support of conservatives for his party's 2012 presidential nomination.
+ANN ARBOR, Mich., May 12 (Reuters) - Republican Mitt Romney played down on Thursday the healthcare reforms he crafted as Massachusetts governor as he sought the support of conservatives for his party’s 2012 presidential nomination.